The Hardy inequality and the heat equation with magnetic field in any dimension

 \section{Conclusions}

-The method of this paper shows that the solutions of the heat equation~\eqref{Cauchy} for large time behave as if a local magnetic field~$B$ were replaced by the singular magnetic field generated by~$\mathsf{A}_\infty$ which reflects the behaviour of the orginal magnetic field at the space infinity.
+The method of this paper shows that the solutions of the heat equation~\eqref{Cauchy} for large time behave as if a local magnetic field~$B$ were replaced by the singular magnetic field generated by~$\mathsf{A}_\infty$ which reflects the behaviour of the original magnetic field at the space infinity.
 We proved that the asymptotic behaviour of solutions of the heat equation, when characterised by the polynomial decay rate~$\gamma_B$ of~\eqref{rate}, is determined by the lowest eigenvalue~$\nu_B(\infty)$ of an eigenvalue problem for the magnetic Laplace-Beltrami operator with the vector potential~$\mathsf{A}_\infty$ on the sphere~$S^{d-1}$.

-We also established magnetic Hardy inequalities that played a central role in our proofs.
+We also proved new magnetic Hardy inequalities that played a central role in our proofs.
+One approach (though not the most general) to establish the inequalities employed the positivity of $r \mapsto \nu_B(r)$ in the spirit of the original work of Laptev and Weidl~\cite{Laptev-Weidl_1999}.
+For the appearance of cross-sectional spectral quantities in a much more general geometric setting, see~\cite{Mazzeo-MaOwen_2001}.